molbiodiv/meta-barcoding-marker-demultiplex/README.md

 The categorization is based on Hidden Markov Model (HHMs) hits of the forward primer within the first 20 bp.
 This is very fast, and allows high throughput of the data.

+## Citation

+If you use this script and the HMMs, please cite our paper where we established this strategy.
+It's on it's way to getting submitted, updated info will be put here once it is published.

 ## Requirements

 * **SeqFilter:**